-The bath is handled using a reverse communication strategy.
-Internally the bath is described by the class \texttt{dmft\_bath}.
-On the user side the bath parameters are stored in an single array of real numbers, which provides the main input of the solver.
-The correct dimensions of such array are retrieved using \texttt{get\_bath\_dimension} procedure.
+The bath class is handled using a reverse communication strategy.
+Within the library the bath is described by the class \texttt{dmft\_bath}.
+On the user side the bath parameters are stored in a rank-1 array of real numbers, which provides the main input of the solver.
+The correct dimensions of such array are retrieved using \texttt{?get\_bath\_dimension} procedure.
 Within the \texttt{BATH} class we also provides methods to operate specific symmetry trasformation onto the bath, e.g. particle-hole, spin symmetrization, etc. More general operations can be constructed by the user through suitable methods which allows to get and set specific components of the bath.